slu-it/learning-mcp-with-python/README.md

 ### HTTP

 ```
-# when using the full service (main.py)
 claude mcp add --transport http learning-mcp-with-python-http http://localhost:8000/mcp

-# when using just the MCP server (mcp_http.py)
-claude mcp add --transport http learning-mcp-with-python-http http://localhost:8000/
 ```

 When starting Claude afterward, the MCP server will be in the "needs authentication" state (check with the`/mcp` command).